Sandy Cameron

-A.M.
-"Sandy" Cameron (December 16, 1938 – December 25, 2004) was a Canadian politician and businessman.
+Alexander MacLean "Sandy" Cameron (December 16, 1938 – December 25, 2004) was a Canadian politician and businessman.
 He represented the electoral district of Guysborough in the Nova Scotia House of Assembly from 1973 to 1984.
 He was a member of the Nova Scotia Liberal Party.

 Early life and career

 Born in 1938 at Sherbrooke, Nova Scotia, Cameron was the son of Alexander Whitcomb Cameron and Mary Kathryn (MacLean) Cameron.
 A businessman by career, Cameron was educated at the Nova Scotia Agricultural College and McGill University.
 He married Shirley Elaine Vatcher in 1961.
 Both his father, Alexander W. Cameron, and his grandfather, Alexander F. Cameron served as MLAs for Guysborough County.
-His son Alex Cameron (born 1964) became an Anglican Church of Canada priest and was in 2022 elected bishop of the Anglican Diocese of Pittsburgh.
+His son, Alex Cameron (born 1964), became an Anglican Church of Canada priest and was in 2022 elected bishop of the Anglican Diocese of Pittsburgh.

 Political career

 Cameron entered provincial politics in 1973, winning a byelection in the Guysborough riding.
 In August 1973, Cameron was appointed to the Executive Council of Nova Scotia as Minister of Fisheries.
 He was re-elected in the 1974 election, and continued to serve in the fisheries portfolio.
 In February 1976, he was given an additional role in cabinet as Minister of Lands and Forests.
 In October 1976, Gerald Regan shuffled his cabinet, moving Cameron to Minister of Development.
 Cameron was re-elected by 13 votes in the 1978 election, but moved to the opposition benches as Regan's Liberal government was defeated.